JotaPalma/logseq/pages/writing.md

 #+END_QUOTE
  — [[How to Take Smart Notes]]
 ## This is definitely correct.
 Writing helps the ideas flow.
 Writing something about what you’re reading helps you put stuff into [[your own words]], which is an important part of [[Learning]]
 ## Do everything with the intention of writing about it.
-That way you'll do everything more deliberately
+That way you'll do everything more deliberately.